dontna/YouTube-RSS-Scraper/README.md

 That is your RSS link that you can put in any RSS Feed client, to see the latest uploads!

 # Issues
+If you come across any issues, bugs or problems while using this script please let me know so I can fix it.

+# Fixed Issues
 ~~1.
 Sometimes the script may throw an "error", but it still shows the RSS Link.
 I'll get round to fixing that soon!~~ ***[Confirmed Fix]***